btzr-io/scrapz/README.md

 [type] [category] ['subcategory'] [...]
 ```

-- Type: the first tag represent what kind of content are you publishing.
+- type: the first tag represent what type of content are you publishing.

 - category: the second tag rpresent a category of the content type.